OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Importing vCenter Clusters
 --------------------------------------------------------------------------------

-OpenNebula can import vCenter clusters as OpenNebula host using Sunstone (``Infrastructure-->Hosts``) or through CLI (onevcenter).
+OpenNebula can import vCenter clusters as OpenNebula Host using Sunstone (``Infrastructure-->Hosts``) or through CLI (onevcenter).

 This is the only step where vCenter user credentials are required.

 Import a vCenter cluster with onevcenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you select a vCenter cluster to be imported, OpenNebula will create an OpenNebula host that will represent the vCenter cluster.
-You can instruct OpenNebula in what OpenNebula cluster you want to group the OpenNebula host, if you don't select a previously existing cluster, the default action is to create an OpenNebula cluster for you.
+When you select a vCenter cluster to be imported, OpenNebula will create an OpenNebula Host that will represent the vCenter cluster.
+You can instruct OpenNebula as to which OpenNebula cluster you want to use to group the OpenNebula Host; if you don't select a previously existing cluster, the default action is to create an OpenNebula cluster for you.

-A sample session follows:
+A sample session is as follows:

 .. prompt:: bash $ auto